hmc-cs111-spring2023/cs111-hw1-pc027/context-free.md

 Context free grammar describes how symbols can be substituted for a collection of other symbols ordered in a specific way.
-This Context Free language works in the same way, substituting “symbols” for visual “objects” in the previous sentence.
+This Context Free language works in the same way, substituting “symbols” for several basic “objects” in the previous sentence.
 A concrete example would be that a hexagon can be thought of as a collection of 6 equilateral triangles ordered in a honeycomb fashion.

+An additional note on the language's ease to draw in general: Unliked its host language - mostly C++ - compiling and generating an image in Context Free takes one click of the render button.
+Doing the same in C++ requires a lot more command line knowledge.

 ## What is hard to do in this language?
 Why is it hard?
 Any sort of “free hand” drawing involving few repeated parts is difficult because manipulations like translation or rotation are relative to some other shape with nuances to which manipulations get applied first.
-This means that programmers cannot easily leverage primitive shapes offered by the language, and will need to draw lines (ex. path declarations in this language) knowing specific coordinates/magnitudes and connecting these lines to create a free-hand shape.
+This means that programmers cannot easily leverage primitive shapes offered by the language, and will need to draw lines (ex. path declarations) knowing specific coordinates/magnitudes and connecting these lines to create a free-hand shape.

-Since manipulations can be done in different orders, programmers would also need to be careful about manipulations between complex shapes (shapes made of many other shapes) when running a program if there is a specific intended spacing.
+Since manipulations can be done in different orderings, programmers would also need to be careful about manipulations between complex shapes (shapes made of many other shapes) when running a program if there is a specific intended spacing.